 As of August 13, 2005, all products manufactured by Dolby carry the crossed-out "wheeled bin" symbol in compliance with the EU WEEE Directive.
 The directive assigns the burden of responsibility for the provision of recycling at the product's end of life to the producer.
-Dolby will meet this responsibility for customers in the United Kingdom through membership in the compliance scheme B2B Compliance.
-In EU countries other than the UK the distributor from which the equipment was purchased is responsible for recycling.
+Dolby's distributors and dealers within the EU fulfill this obligation for the products they sell.
+Where Dolby has a direct obligation, Dolby will engage in compliance schemes to comply with this requirement.

 Packaging materials for all of our products are made from 40 percent recycled material, and we are working to expand that effort.
 Our packaging techniques eliminate the use of staples and use organic-based inks and bleach-free card to aid the future recycling of these materials.